Robert Nozick argued that we wouldn’t want to be plugged into an experience machine because-

 By the way, are we surprised the internet has depressed its users?
 Didn’t I mention that people find the idea of an experience machine depressing?
 They are instinctively right.
 Now, unplug yourself.

 More food for thought -

 If a machine can get you anything, will you ever be satisfied?
-Chances are “no”.
-It is a trap.
+Chances are, no. It is a trap.
 You’ll never be satisfied wanting things because it is the very nature of want to keep you wanting.
 It’s like putting out fire with fire.
 People don’t get happy by getting things (hedonism).
-They get happy for letting go of wanting which is fundamentally a state unfulfilled.
+They get happy by letting go of wanting, which is fundamentally a state unfulfilled.